Compassionate Trauma Care.

 David Grand, PhD.
 Developer of Brainspotting

-Brainspotting is effective for a wide variety of emotional and somatic conditions.
-I am certified in Brainspotting and a consultant-in-training for Brainspotting.
+This approach can be effective for a wide range of emotional and somatic concerns.
+I am certified in Brainspotting and currently serve as a Brainspotting consultant.

 Resource: www.brainspotting.com

-Deep Brain Reorienting is a trauma psychotherapy.
-DBR aims to access and process traumatic experience by tracking the original sequence of physiological responses that occurred when the deep brain had been alerted to a threat or an attachment disruption.
-I am trained in level 2 of deep brain reorienting.
+Deep Brain Reorienting (DBR) is a trauma-focused psychotherapy that works with the brainstem and deeper brain systems involved in threat detection and attachment.
+DBR helps access and process trauma by gently tracking the original sequence of physiological responses that occurred when the deep brain first detected a threat or experienced an attachment disruption.

 Call me for a complimentary 15 minute consultation to see if we are a good fit.